dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 `Apache Felix, Eclipse Equinox, Knopflerfish, ProSyst.`

 The OSGi standards are defined in the OSGi Alliance and published in OSGi specification documents such as the Core and Compendium specifications.
 These specifications contain chapters each of which describe a specific OSGi standard.
 This page contains most popular implementations of OSGi standards, both commercial and open source implementations are included.
 Implementations realize specification chapter(s) from the OSGi specification documents.

-[image ok ]
+`image pending`

 ### Apache Felix